Ziferblat (band): History

-In 2022, Ziferblat presented a music video for the song "Zemlya".
-In October of the same year, it was announced that the band made it to the long list of the Vidbir 2023, Ukrainian national selection for the Eurovision Song Contest 2023 but did not make it to the shortlist.
-In November, they released the single "Dlya choho ty pryyshla", the second from the upcoming album Peretvorennya.
-In February 2023, they released their third and final single from the album, "Dysko-Fanko Terapiya".
+In 2022, Ziferblat presented a music video for the song "Zemlia".
+In October of the same year, it was announced that the band made it to the long list of the Vidbir 2023, the Ukrainian national selection for the Eurovision Song Contest 2023, but did not make it to the shortlist.
+In November, they released the single "Dlia choho ty pryishla?", the second from the album Peretvorennia.
+In February 2023, they released their third and final single from the album, "Dysko-Fanko Terapiia".
 The album itself was released on April 7, 2023, and was presented at a solo concert on April 22.
 The album consists of 13 songs, mostly written in the period from 2019 to 2020.
 In September of the same year, Ziferblat won the "Muzvar Awards" in the category of "Best New Names in Alternative Music".

-In 2024, the band reached the final of the Vidbir 2024, Ukrainian national selection for Eurovision 2024 with the song "Place I Call Home".
-Ziferblat took 2nd place in the overall ranking, receiving 11 points from the jury and 8 points from the audience.
+Ziferblat reached the final of Vidbir 2024 for Eurovision 2024 with the song "Place I Call Home".
+The band took second place in the overall ranking, receiving 11 points from the jury and 8 points from the audience.

 On 8 February 2025, the band won the Ukrainian national selection for the Eurovision Song Contest 2025 in Basel, Switzerland, earning the right to represent Ukraine with the song "Bird of Pray".
-Despite having the same amount of points as Albania, they finished 9th due to having received a lower score in the Televote.
+Despite having the same amount of points as Albania, they finished 9th due to having received a lower score in the televote.